PlummersSoftwareLLC/Primes/PrimeBASIC/solution_1/README.md

 ```

 ### Docker
 A Dockerfile has been provided.
-It will run the implementations with the FreeBASIC version provided with the solution.
-The reason is that Linux distros don't tend to supply FreeBASIC as a package.

 ## Output
 ```